PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Installing Python
 -----------------

 PlasmaPy requires Python_ |minpython| or newer.
-These instructions describe how to `download Python`_ and install it.

-`Real Python`_ has a helpful guide on `setting up a Python coding environment on Windows`_ which uses Powershell_.
+Python's website describes `how to download Python`_.

+Alternatively, Python can be installed using the `Anaconda Navigator`_ graphical user interface (GUI) or the conda_ command line interface (CLI).

+.. use group tabs here with virtual environments below?

 Using git and GitHub
 --------------------